 Wallington is a somewhat small borough located in the state of New Jersey.
 With a population of 11,716 people and three constituent neighborhoods, Wallington is the 181st largest community in New Jersey.

 Housing costs in Wallington are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Wallington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wallington is a borough of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Wallington who work in office and administrative support (15.38%), management occupations (7.94%), and sales jobs (7.26%).
+Overall, Wallington is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Wallington who work in office and administrative support (14.59%), sales jobs (8.61%), and management occupations (7.88%).

 Also of interest is that Wallington has more people living here who work in computers and math than 95% of the places in the US.

-Wallington is a somewhat ethnically-diverse borough.
+Wallington is a very ethnically-diverse borough.
 The people who call Wallington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wallington residents report their race to be White, followed by Asian.
 Wallington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.07% of the borough’s residents.
-Important ancestries of people in Wallington include Italian, Irish, German, and Russian.
+People of Hispanic or Latino origin account for 12.51% of the borough’s residents.
+Important ancestries of people in Wallington include Italian, Irish, German, and English.